scientific-python/specs/spec-0004/index.md

 projects and how to create nightly wheels for your project.

-Regularly running your project's tests while using the nightly version of your dependencies allows you to spot problems caused by changes before a new release is made.
+Regularly running your project's tests while using the nightly version of your dependencies allows you to spot problems caused by upstream changes before a new release is made.
 This way potential issues can be resolved before they find their way into a release, at which point it becomes much harder to change or revert something.